gordonbrander/refrakt/README.md

 };
 ```

 Because effects are just async generators, they can be easily composed and mapped.
-The `iter` namespace provides a handful of useful utility functions for merging and mapping async generators:
+The `iter` submodule provides a handful of useful utility functions for merging and mapping async generators:

 - `mergeAsync(...iterables)` - Merge multiple async iterables, yielding values in interleaved order as they become available
 - `sequenceAsync(...iterables)` - Sequence async iterables, yielding all values from the first before moving to the next